M4s0nf/JetLagStationRadiusifier/README.md

 # Jet Lag: The Game – Hide & Seek Station Radiusifier

-Simple WinForms tool for generating radius borders around stations for Jet Lag: The Game home Hide & Seek.
+WinForms / Blazor tool for generating radius borders around stations for Jet Lag: The Game home Hide & Seek.

 ## What it does